 68 days — Originally from England, 'Lincoln' performs well in the Northern United States.
-Its vines resist wilt and are tolerant of heat, grow eighteen to thirty inches tall, and do benefit from some support.
-'Lincoln is productive and as an added bonus, the pods are easy to shell.
+Its vines resist wilt, are heat tolerant, grow eighteen to thirty inches tall, and do benefit from some support.
+'Lincoln' is productive and as an added bonus, the pods are easy to shell.

 First introduced in the United States by J. M. Thorburn & Co. of New York in 1908,

 'Lincoln' was bred and originally introduced by the T. H. Lincoln & Co.[1,2]

 some years prior.
 It remained popular in commercial pea production into the mid-1960s.
 Each ounce is approximately 150 seeds, which is generally enough to plant at least a ten foot row.